-In conclusion, you need to be aware that sharing music, videos, software, and other copyrighted material may be a violation of law and can expose you and those with whom you share materials to civil and criminal penalties.
+In conclusion, you need to be aware that sharing movies, television shows, music, software, and other copyrighted material may be a violation of law and can expose you and those with whom you share materials to civil and criminal penalties.
 Over the past few years, many students from USC and other universities have ignored the information provided to them about the consequences of illegal file sharing and, as a result, have been sued and have paid thousands of dollars in financial settlements for infringing on the copyrights of music and movie companies.

 Please be responsible in your use of copyrighted materials.